etler/recipes/pumpkin-pie.md

 * 1 [pie crust](./pie-crust)

 1. Preheat oven to 350°F
 1. Whisk together all ingredients in a large bowl.
+Pour into cooled crust, cover crust with foil to prevent over browning
-Pour into cooled crust.
-Bake until filling is firm around edges but still jiggles slightly in center, 45-50 minutes.
-If needed, cover edges with foil after 35 minutes to prevent overbrowning
+1. Bake, remove foil after 20 minutes.
+Continue baking until filling is firm around edges but still jiggles slightly in center, 45-50 minutes total
 1. Cool completely, about 3 hours.
 Filling will continue to firm up as it cools
 1. Decorate with cutouts